tinode/chat/docs/API.md

   ts: "2018-07-06T18:47:51.265Z"
 }
 ```
+If `307 Temporary Redirect` is returned, the client must retry the upload at the provided URL.
+The URL returned in `307` response should be used for just this one upload.
+All subsequent uploads should try the default URL first.

-The `ctrl.params.url` contains the location of the uploaded file relative to the *download* endpoint `/v0/file/s/` at the current HTTP server.
+The `ctrl.params.url` contains the path to the uploaded file at the current server.
+It could be either the full path like `/v0/file/s/mfHLxDWFhfU.pdf`, a relative path like `./mfHLxDWFhfU.pdf`, or just the file name `mfHLxDWFhfU.pdf`.
+Anything but the full path is interpreted against the default *download* endpoint `/v0/file/s/`.
+For instance, if `mfHLxDWFhfU.pdf` is returned then the file is located at `http(s)://current-tinode-server/v0/file/s/mfHLxDWFhfU.pdf`.

-Once the `url` is received, either immediately or after following the redirect, the client can use the `url` to send a `{pub}` message with the uploaded file as an attachment.
-The `url` should be used to produce a [Drafty](./drafty.md)-formatted `pub.content` field and also should be referenced in the `pub.head.attachments`:
+Once the URL of the file is received, either immediately or after following the redirect, the client may use the URL to send a `{pub}` message with the uploaded file as an attachment.
+The URL should be used to produce a [Drafty](./drafty.md)-formatted `pub.content` field and also should be referenced in the `pub.head.attachments`:

 ```js:
 pub: {